digital-work-lab/open-source-project/slides/06-code_review.md

 # The Review Session

-In this session, you will **adopt the perspective of a maintainer**, i.e., a gatekeeper who takes responsibility for an open-source project by screening, improving, and integrating code contributions.
+In this session, you will **adopt the perspective of a maintainer**, i.e., a gatekeeper who takes responsibility for an open source project by screening, improving, and integrating code contributions.

 As a group, your goals are: